-- Shout-Out: Snoopy's imagination sequence about being shot down and trekking to the Halloween party references Wings.
+- Snoopy's imagination sequence about being shot down and trekking to the Halloween party references Wings.

 - Writing to the Great Pumpkin, Linus notes that not as many people believe in him as Santa Claus, then adds, "But being number two, perhaps you try harder."
 This is a reference to an advertising slogan used by Avis Rent-a-Car in the '60s.

 - Slasher Smile: Lucy sports a devilish smile while carving up a pumpkin.Linus: You didn't tell me you were gonna kill it!

 - Sour Supporter: Sally, who waits with Linus in the pumpkin patch for the Great Pumpkin; she still maintains a cynical, disbelieving attitude when she could have gone trick-or-treating and to the Halloween party afterward.

 - The Speechless: Snoopy may be a dog who can't talk, but he seems to be treated as good as human by the rest of the cast.

 - Stealth Insult: Schroeder makes a subtly snarky diss at Lucy, which she catches onto.Lucy: Alright, alright, let's bob for apples!
 This is the way to do it!

 Schroeder: Yeah, Lucy, you should be good at this!
 You have the perfect mouth for it!
 (Lucy angrily stares back)

 - Stealth Pun: Snoopy pretends to be a World War I Flying Ace, with his doghouse as his airplane.
 What is a common term for the kind of aerial combat he was pretending to engage in?
 Dogfights.